 Permissions to open team room events

-Permissions on team room events are managed by their associated operational area.
-It is possible for a team member to have permissions to collaborate within a team room, yet not be allowed to view work items, build definitions, or source code that have alerts enabled in the team room.
+Permissions for team room events get managed by their associated operational area.
+It's possible for a team member to have permissions to collaborate within a team room, yet not be allowed to view work items, build definitions, or source code that have alerts enabled in the team room.

 How other teams use team rooms